Abhi-to-code/Design-and-Implementation-of-a-Memory-Mapped-UART-Transmitter-in-Verilog-/README.md

  * Repeat: We wait another full bit-time.
 This lands us in the middle of the next data bit (D1).
 We read it.
 We repeat this for all 8 data bits.
  * Check the Stop Bit: After reading the 8th data bit, we wait one more full bit-time.
 This should land us in the middle of the Stop Bit.
 We check to make sure the line is HIGH.
 If it is, we know the frame was received correctly.
  * Done!
 We can now present the 8 data bits we collected and signal that we are finished.

+Now the updated code has hamming(13,8) encoding for the error correction